 The data is physician specific Medicare claims data which is billing data, not medical records.
 Thus physician groups are worried that it can be interpreted in misleading ways and may breach confidentiality.
 Payers are arguing that while imperfect, the data still will move us forward in understanding individual physician practice patterns and allow for better decision making.

+I know that both sides are partially right and that the issue will not go away.
 This is just one scene in a multi-act play and we have not even reached intermission.
 I am sure that we will continue to move forward with increasing information available on individual physicians.
 The challenge will be determining the right measurements for physician quality and gathering the information in a way that maintains the integrity of the data while always maintaining doctor-patient confidentiality.
 There are no easy answers.

 No comments: